 It’s a small covey beach which hugs the Atlantic.
-In January it was not warm but certainly was not as cold as some of the British beaches we’ve been to.
+In January it was not warm but certainly was not as cold as some of the British beaches we’ve been to in Summer.
 The beach has panoramic views of the Golden Gate Bridge, Marin Headlands and Lands End, just make sure you wrap up warm!

 It is described as the world’s only aquarium-planetarium-rainforest-living museum and there’s a wealth of information to be seen and learned.

 Our top tip would be to get a free ticket for the planetarium and don’t miss your slot.
-Such a breath-taking experience to see how small the earth is in comparison to space.
-Also make sure you get there early and take a packed lunch!
+It gives you such a breath-taking experience to see how small the earth is in comparison to space.
+Also make sure you get there early and take a packed lunch to save money too.

-There are two batteries near the Golden gate bridge and in order to get to this one you’ll need to cross the bridge.
+There are a number of batteries around the Golden gate bridge and in order to get to this one, you’ll need to first cross the bridge heading north.